 Stall speed is important as below that speed the wing refuses to generate lift and during takeoff and landing we fly close to that speed.
 The loss of lift and stall symptoms will be discussed as are the best rate and angle of climbs speeds typically used when the aircraft needs to clear obstacles.

-We will see that stall speeds and spins are related as they can be the result of an airspeed which got too low or an angle of attack which was too high.
+We will see that stall speeds and spins are related as they can be the result of an airspeed which got too low or an angle of attack which was too high and possibly flying uncoordinated.

 A wing creates lift based on a number of effects: Continuity Equation, Bernoulli's principle and Newton's Third law.
-The curvature of the wing creates an acceleration of the air flow above the wing and the resulting reduction in static pressure (Bernoulli) so that the pressure below it is greater thus pushing the wing upward.
-At larger angles of attack: when airflow passes around the wing or aerofoil it is deflected downward, thus also creating an upward force (Newton).
+The curvature of the wing creates an acceleration of the air flow above the wing (Continuity) and the resulting reduction in static pressure (Bernoulli) is such that the pressure below it is relatively greater, thus pushing the wing upward.
+At larger angles of attack: when airflow passes around the wing or aerofoil, it is deflected downward, thus also creating an upward force (Newton).

-As we all (should) know, the lift formula gives us a good representation of what is going on: L = 1/2 ρ V2 x S x CL.
+As we all (should) know, the lift formula gives us a good representation of what is going on: L = 1/2 ρ V2 × S × CL.
 Where 1/2 ρ V2 is air density times true airspeed resulting in dynamic energy, S is wing area and CL the coefficient lift.
-Change any of these variables and the amount of lift will change too.
+Change any one of these variables and the amount of lift will change too.